Welsh Second Language

 Cymraeg Ail Iaith

+This GCSE specification in Welsh second language will enable candidates to: · understand and use the language for a variety of purposes and audiences · develop language learning skills and strategies in order to enable candidates to communicate and interact confidently and spontaneously in relevant situations and specified context · develop language learning skills and strategies to enable candidates to develop their grasp Welsh further · develop listening, speaking, reading and writing skills in an integrated manner, emphasising listening and speaking skills · use Welsh in further studies, in the workplace and in their communities · develop curiosity about the Welsh language.
 This qualification has two external assessment units which are weighted equally and two internal assessment units.
 The two external assessment units test reading and writing skills while the two internal assessment units test oral and listening skills.
 In planning this specification, careful consideration has been given to the duration of examinations and the number of questions in order to ensure a balance between robust assessment and feasibility.
-Various types of questions and clear instructions aim to make this non-tiered assessment accessible to learners of all abilities.
+Various types of questions and clear instructions aim to make this non-tiered assessment accessible to learners of all abilities. |

 Other relevant info (exams/trips/homework etc): Formal mock exams will be held in the hall according to the school calendar.
 Students will also practise exam skills and questions in the class at various times throughout year 11.
 All homework tasks will be fully explained and students must meet the deadlines without fail.
 Students’ exercise books contain a great deal of information that will help with homework and students will have been prepared thoroughly beforehand.
 Students are encouraged to speak Welsh and engage in any cultural or social events as often as possible in order to support their learning in school and to develop their grammar and vocabulary